Red Hen Publications

 Most of modern London didn’t even physically exist before the 19th century.

-But we do not know even its general location, thanks to the fact that Mad-Eye Moody’s circuitous and evasive approach makes it very difficult to pin that location down.
+But we do not actually know even its general location, thanks to the fact that Mad-Eye Moody’s circuitous and evasive approach makes it very difficult to pin that location down.
 Furthermore Harry was more or less confined to quarters during the summer he stayed there.
 The house appears to be in one of the older districts of London, and it is in walking distance of an Underground Station.
 It appears to be in a rather decrepit, older district of London, at that; an area afflicted by such signs of blight as broken windows, dirty walls and uncollected rubbish.

 (Which renders Bellatrix’s grand contempt of the “Muggle dunghill” of the area around Spinner’s End into a rather blatant case of Pot vs. Kettle.)